 Occasionally, the term "Low Countries" is even pared down to a sparser definition of just the Netherlands and Flanders.
 In the past, however, the Low Countries denoted a much wider part of Northern Europe, namely all of the land downstream of the major rivers, whereby it also included western Germany (bounded by the Ems River in the northeast) and northern France.

 What does this mean for your travel itinerary?

 Well, a tour of the Low Countries and/or Benelux is an excellent theme for an itinerary that combines an enormous richness of culture in a compact space.
 Find an overview of Low Countries travel - taken in its widest sense, of Benelux plus western Germany and northern France - in Europe Travel's tips for Benelux and Beyond, which combines the best of the Low Countries into a two-week itinerary.

-Special Low Countries/Benelux transport passes are available to facilitate travel between the different destinations, from all-inclusive rail passes to rail and rental car combos.
+Special Low Countries/Benelux transport passes are available to facilitate travel between the different destinations, from the all-inclusive rail, passes to rail and rental car combos.
 Some recommended destinations in the Low Countries include:

 - Antwerp - Just a short trip over the border from the Netherlands, the city of Antwerp is crammed with opulent merchant's houses, world-class museums, uniquely delicious cuisine and one of the most beautiful train stations in Europe.

 - Ghent/Gent - The canal-laced city of Ghent reminds many a visitor of the Netherlands, but its unmistakably Flemish identity is seen in its ubiquitous traditions, from its food specialties to its renowned festivals.

 - Brussels - Brussels is a city that needs no introduction; its food, fine art, and architecture make it worth a few days on any itinerary of the Low Countries.